 I reached way back in my archives for the recipe I’m posting today.
-This dish made the rounds way back in the 1980′s.
+This recipe for Barbecued Green Beans made the rounds way back in the 1980’s.
 You remember.
 Back when we all wore our hair as big as possible and didn’t worry about the consequences of eating a half pound of bacon at one meal.
 You remember those days, don’t you?

 I haven’t made this recipe in at least twenty years but for some reason I recently started thinking about it again.
 Of course that meant I had to give it one more try!
 Know what?
 It’s still as good as it was twenty years ago.